 - Identify your strengths (the VIA-IS Strengths Survey is free: www.viacharacter.org).
-Each day, choose one strength to focus on throughout the day.
+Each day, choose one strength to focus on and practice throughout the day.
 This is especially helpful for coping with depression.

 - Develop a daily mindfulness practice (e.g., daily meditation or a daily gratitude journal).
-Once you are able to control your focus, you will be able to direct your focus to meaningful/helpful/distracting objects.
+Once you are in better charge of your focus, you will be able to move it in more meaningful, helpful, and/or distracting directions.
 It does not have to linger on your pain.

 - Identify what is most important to you in life (if you need help with this, try reading my article: The Value of Values.).
 Do at least one thing every day in support of these values.
-Notice how it feels when you make choices that align with your values.
+Notice how it feels when you make choices that align with what you care about.

 - When something positive, no matter how small, happens to you (e.g., when someone compliments you, when see a beautiful something, or when you feel good about completing a task), take 30 seconds to savor the moment.
 Allow the positive feelings to linger.
-Repeat the words said to you.
-Try to believe them.
-Imagine encapsulating this moment into a stone that you place into your internal storehouse of positive experiences.
+Repeat the words said to you, and try to believe them.
+Write the experience down (consider keeping a journal just for this).
 Spending 30 seconds to engage at this level with the positivity of the moment allows your brain to encode it more deeply.
-You actually learn from that moment to seek other moments like it – you will start to look for the positive in life.
+You will actually learn from that moment to seek other moments like it – you will start to look for the positive in life.

 - This article on how to improve your mood using neuroscience has more ideas: http://www.businessinsider.com/a-neuroscience-researcher-reveals-4-rituals-that-will-make-you-a-happier-person-2015-9.